wholebody3d/wholebody3d/README.md

 ### Evaluation

-Please save your 3D wholebody predictions on test set into 'taskX_pred.json' or 'XXto3D_pred.json' using same data format as given one and submit [here]().
+Please save your 3D wholebody predictions on test set into 'XXto3D_pred.json' using same data format as given one and submit [here]().

 We provide a [function](utils/utils.py) to visualize 3D wholebody, as well as the evaluation function for the leaderboard in